Jmfwolf/turboGPT/docs/turboGPT_design.md

 ## User Stories

-1. As a user, I want to be able to access ChatGPT from a portable app, so that I can use it without needing a Ib browser.
+1. As a user, I want to be able to access ChatGPT from a portable app, so that I can use it without needing a browser.
 2. As a user, I want to be able to customize the font size and color scheme of the app, so that I can use it comfortably.
 3. As a user, I want to be able to adjust the chat history settings, so that I can manage my chat history.
 4. As a user, I want to be able to use the app offline, so that I can continue to use it even when I have a poor internet connection.